Gestational diabetes diet on a budget - 15 tips for frugal feeding

 A gestational diabetes diet on a budget has to start with some budgeting, so you need to shop smart to make your money go further!

 We try to base all our advice on eating good, wholesome, natural foods that most people can buy at reasonable cost.
 There's a wealth of 'health' foods, sugar free and dietary extras you can add to the diet, but many of these products can be quite expensive.

 Try discount stores such as Lidl and Aldi for everyday shopping.
-Lidl has some of our best found products such as protein rolls and Greek yoghurt.
+Lidl has some of our best found products such as Greek yoghurt.
 Both have great weekly deals on a range of fresh foods and essentials like meat, cheese, nuts and things like oatcakes.